eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 }
 ```

-The presented usage example shown that basically we have the same `Delegate` pattern but under the hood it establishes `one-to-many` relationship with its delegates and provides some additional capabilites such as custom closure invokation outside of the delegated type.
+The presented usage example shown that basically we have the same `Delegate` pattern but under the hood it establishes `one-to-many` relationship with its delegates and provides some additional capabilities such as custom closure invocation outside of the delegated type.

 ## Adding Steroids
-This section is about syntatic and `API` improvements, you may skip it if you feel yourself a bit overwhelmed and return when you are ready 😉.
+This section is about syntactic and `API` improvements, you may skip it if you feel yourself a bit overwhelmed and return when you are ready 😉.

 ### Subscrips

 Still here?
 Wonderful!
-You may be wondering: "What the 💩 is `self[delegate]` line?" in `ModelDelegate` class in `add(delegate:)` method.
-The answer is simple - we added some "syntatic steroids" to our pattern, so it can be very easily used, without the need for boilerplate code.
+You may be wondering: "What the 💩 is `self[delegate]` line?" located in `ModelDelegate` class in `add(delegate:)` method.
+The answer is simple - we added some "syntactic steroids" to our pattern, so it can be more easily used, without the need for boilerplate code.

 ```swift
 class MulticastDelegate<T> {